Liam Holden: Trial and release

 Liam Holden, in his 1973 testimony, said that after the interrogation he was taken from the school and driven to the outskirts of Belfast, where a gun was put to his head and he was told to sign a confession.
 A military police sergeant drove Holden to Castlereagh police station in east Belfast.
 There, Holden signed a statement admitting shooting Private Bell.
 In 2012, Holden summed up his feelings at the time, stating "By the time they were finished with me I would have admitted to killing JFK."

 Holden's 1973 trial for murder lasted four days.
 After deliberating for 90 minutes, the judge told him "You will suffer death in the manner authorised by law".
 He was led, handcuffed to a prison officer, down the tunnel from the court to Crumlin Road Prison on the opposite side of the road.
 He was taken to the condemned man's cell in C wing, and by virtue of being on death row was allowed a black and white television and two bottles of beer a day.

 Pressure grew on the British Secretary of State for Northern Ireland to abolish the death penalty, as it had been abolished in Britain in the 1960s.
 By July 1973 capital punishment was banned and Holden's death sentence was commuted to life imprisonment.

 In September 1989, almost seventeen years after being interrogated in October 1972, Holden was released from Crumlin Road Prison.
 However, his terrorism conviction remained active, hindering Holden from finding regular employment.
 He appealed and, in 2012, prosecutors dropped their opposition to his appeal, thus quashing the 1973 conviction.

 He died on 15 September 2022, aged 68.
+In 2023 the High Court awarded his family £350,000 damages.
+The judge said "the plaintiff was subjected to waterboarding; he was hooded; he was driven in a car flanked by soldiers to a location where he thought he would be assassinated".
+He further said the soldiers had an "honest belief" they were acting lawfully but they had "unquestionably acted in bad faith".